binnes/WiFiMeshRaspberryPi/additionalResources/HEADERLESS_SETUP.md

   - *Windows command prompt* :  ```type NUL >> ssh```
   - *Windows PowerShell* : ```echo $null >> ssh```

-If your laptop has Ethernet capability and you are working with a Pi 3 Model B(+) you don't need to do anything else to the SD card, you can eject it from your laptop and insert it into the Raspberry Pi.
+If your laptop has Ethernet capability and you are working with a Raspberry Pi 3 or 4 Model B(+) you don't need to do anything else to the SD card, you can eject it from your laptop and insert it into the Raspberry Pi.
 Connect a standard Ethernet cable between your laptop and the Raspberry Pi, then power on the Raspberry Pi.

 If you don't have Ethernet connectivity options then you need to enable WiFi on the Raspberry Pi.
 To do this you need to add another file to the boot partition of the SD card called **wpa_supplicant.conf** and it should have the following content: